Heba13/API-Swagger-UI/README.md

-# Automation Testing for stripe
+# Automation Testing for swagger UI

 This project is aimed at automating API testing using Rest Assured and Cucumber framework with BDD (Behavior-Driven Development) methodology.
 This README file will guide you through setting up and running the tests.